openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

 Steps
 #####

     1. Upload plugins and install.
-    2. Create environment with "Neutron with tunneling segmentation" as a network configuration and Ceph as storage backends.
+    2. Create environment with "Neutron with tunneling segmentation" as a network configuration.
-    3. Enable plugin for new environment
+    3. Enable plugin.
+    4. Configure environment:
+        * Add a node with Controller + Ceph-OSD roles.
-    4. Add 3 node with Controller + ceph-osd roles.
+        * Add a node with Controller + Ceph-OSD roles.
-    5. Add a node with Manila-share + Manila-data roles.
+        * Add a node with Controller + Ceph-OSD roles.
-    6. Add a node with Compute role.
+        * Add a node with Compute + Ceph-OSD roles.
+        * Add a node with Ceph-osd + Manila-share + Manila-data roles.
-    7. Deploy cluster with plugin.
+    5. Deploy cluster with plugin.
-    8. Run OSTF.
+    6. Run OSTF.
-    9. Verify Manila service basic functionality (share add/mount).
+    7. Verify Manila service basic functionality (share add/mount)

 Expected results
 ################